-Photo Caption: The high school students pictured left to right are: Kameron Toner from Riverside, Ryder Thin Elk from Mary Walker, and Katey Arleth from Deer Park.
+Photo Caption: The high school students pictured from left to right are Calvary Peone of Mary Walker, Samantha Riggles of Riverside, and Ryan Porter of Deer Park.

-The Deer Park Rotary Club members picked three students for March’s Student of the Month.
+The Deer Park Rotary Club members picked three students for January’s Student of the Month.

 What is the Deer Park Rotary Club?